 The CRA has four (4) Districts.
 Those Districts are Downtown created in 1984, St. Andrews created in 1989, Downtown North created in 1993 and Millville created in 2004.
-Each District works with citizen-based advisory committees to formulate plans to reverse blighted conditions.
-Dollars generated by local property tax growth are used to fund projects and programs outlined in the District plan.
+The CRA works with a citizen-based advisory committee to formulate plans to reverse blighted conditions.
+Dollars generated by local property tax growth are used to fund projects and programs outlined in the District plans.
 CRAs are authorized, under Florida Statutes Chapter 163 part III, for periods of 30-to-60 years.
 This special state law allows for the creation, operation, and administration of the CRA District process.
 Each District plan is designed to make targeted improvements to remove blighted conditions, improve infrastructure, provide better safety, transform building appearances, and work on attracting more investment opportunities.

-The mission of the Panama City Community Redevelopment Agency is to provide leadership and inspiration for the improvement of all four (4) redevelopment districts by using and leveraging of tax increment financing (TIF) and other available funds to assist and support community and economic redevelopment and revitalization in order to eliminate slum and blight, with every consideration given to actively seeking community input, in order to build community investment and pride for residential business.
+The mission of the Panama City Community Redevelopment Agency is to provide leadership for the improvement of all four (4) redevelopment districts by using and leveraging tax increment financing (TIF) and other available funds to assist and support community and economic redevelopment and revitalization in order to eliminate slum and blight, while actively seeking public involvement, in order to build community investment and pride.

 Functions of the Community Redevelopment Agency